Azure/azure-sdk-for-net/sdk/core/Microsoft.Azure.Core.Spatial.NewtonsoftJson/README.md

-# Newtonsoft.Json support for Azure Core shared client library for .NET
+# Newtonsoft.Json support for Microsoft.Spatial library for .NET

-The [Azure.Core package][azure_core_package] contains types shared by all Azure SDK client libraries.
+The [Microsoft.Spatial package][microsoft_spatial_package] contains classes and methods that support geographic and geometric operations.
-This library contains converters dependent on the [Newtonsoft.Json package][newtonsoft_json_package] for use with Azure.Core.
+This library contains converters dependent on the [Newtonsoft.Json package][newtonsoft_json_package] for use with Microsoft.Spatial when using the Azure SDK for .NET.

 ## Getting started